jessica-mitchell/test-ux-nest/source/index.rst

-     Our PyNEST tutorial will show you how to create your first script and understand the basic functionality of the NEST simulator. :ref:`tutorial-link <pynest_examples>`
+     Our PyNEST tutorial will show you how to create your first script with NEST simulator. :ref:`tutorial-link <tutorial>`

+     Learn how to use  neurons, synapses and devices

    .. grid-item-card:: Explore our models
      :class-item: sd-text-center sd-text-white sd-bg-info